Here, we have the list of topics, if you want to jump right into a specific one:

 - Delivery of software with lower bugs and lower risks.

-- Release of new feature to market more frequently.
+- Release of new features to market more frequently.

-- Reduced stress of the development team for software releases.
+- Reduced the stress on the development team for software releases.

 Do you know What a DevOps Engineer does?
 Read in the blog by Intellipaat.